-1.3 Evaluation
+1.4 Evaluation

-The grading process in place for independent work aims at ensuring equity of evaluation of the student work across the broad range of projects undertaken by MAE concentrators.
+The grading process in place for junior and senior independent work aims at ensuring equity of evaluation of the student work across the broad range of projects undertaken by MAE concentrators.
 Each written report is evaluated by the adviser and a second reader selected by the program coordinator.
-Written reports are graded on technical quality, quality of design, level of effort, creativity, scholarship, and writing quality.
+Senior written reports and thesis are graded on technical quality, quality of design, level of effort, creativity, scholarship, and writing quality.
 Advisers and readers may fill in the evaluation forms by logging in at mae-iw.princeton.edu.
+The evaluation of a poster presentation is also factored in the determination of the final grade for all senior independent work.